2021147547/BOMING/README.md

 CAS2105 Homework 6: Mini AI Pipeline Project
 News Article Classification with a Naïve Baseline and BiLSTM Pipeline

-ZHAOBOMING 2021147547
+ZHAO BOMING (2021147547)

-1 Introduction
+1. Introduction

 This project provides a gentle introduction to designing simple AI pipelines through a concrete text classification task.
 Rather than training very large models or conducting an extensive literature review, the project focuses on the core workflow of applied AI: problem definition, baseline design, pipeline construction, evaluation, and reflection.

 In this project, I address a news article classification task using a public dataset.
 I first implement a simple naïve keyword-based baseline, and then compare it with an improved neural network–based AI pipeline built using a Bidirectional LSTM model.
 The two approaches are evaluated using standard classification metrics and qualitative error analysis.

 The emphasis of this project is not on achieving state-of-the-art performance, but on understanding how and why an AI pipeline improves upon a simple heuristic method.
 All experiments are designed to run efficiently on a single GPU or CPU within a short time.

-2 Task Definition
+2. Task Definition

-Task description:
+Task description
 Classify a news article into one of four categories: World, Sports, Business, or Science/Technology.

-Motivation:
+Motivation
 News classification is a practical and widely used task in real-world systems such as news aggregation, content recommendation, and information filtering.
 It also serves as a clear example of how different modeling approaches handle natural language understanding.

-Input / Output:
+Input / Output

-Input: A news article represented by its title and description.
+Input: A news article represented by its title and description

-Output: A single class label from {World, Sports, Business, Sci/Tech}.
+Output: A single class label from {World, Sports, Business, Sci/Tech}

-Success criteria:
+Success criteria
 The system is considered “good” if it significantly outperforms a naïve rule-based baseline on the test set, measured using classification accuracy and related metrics.

-3 Methods
+3. Methods

 This section describes both the naïve baseline and the improved AI pipeline.